 Sampling is done during unloading of the semi-industrial chilled fish boats.
 Chilled fish from the fishing boats is unloaded in small quantities in plastic crates.
 At random the crates are taken for sampling and length/weight data are measured.
 The fish is measured on a measuring board and then the weight is recorded from a scale balance.
-About 100-150 fish specimens are sampled per fishing trip.
 The main targeted species for collection of length and weight is Lethrinus mahsena.